robenkleene/design-references/houdini/tutorials/houdini-quartz-crystal.md

 ## 4. Inclusions

-1. Add a `VDB from Polygons`.
-Set `Voxel Size: 0.003`, `Exterior Band Voxels: 1`, `Fill Interior: On`.
-Connect the output of `boolean1` to its left input.
+1. Add a `VDB from Polygons`, and connect the output of `boolean1` to its left input.
+Set:
+    - `Fog VDB: On`
+    - `Voxel Size: 0.003`
+    - `Exterior Band Voxels: 1`
+    - `Fill Interior: On`
-2. Add a `Volume VOP` and connect the output of `vdbfrompolygon2` to its left input.
+1. Add a `Volume VOP` and connect the output of `vdbfrompolygon2` to its left input.
-3. Go into the `volumevop2` and add a `Unified Noise`.
+2. Go into the `volumevop2` and add a `Unified Noise`.
 Connect the existing `volumevopglobal1: P` output of to its `pos` input.
 Connect its `noise` output to the existing `volumevopoutput1: density` input.
-4. Middle-mouse-button click and select `Promote Parameter` for the same list of inputs as previously on the new `unifiednoise1` (with the addition of `period`):
+3. Middle-mouse-button click and select `Promote Parameter` for the same list of inputs as previously on the new `unifiednoise1` (with the addition of `period`):
     - `fractal`
     - `oct`
     - `lac`